Overview of SharePoint Server 2019

 Changing, customizing and branding SharePoint Sites

 The landing page will play an important role within your site.
 It's probably the most visited page and should show the right information.
 Equally important for your users is the navigation.
 Navigation should be simple and intuitive to use.
-It allows your user to navigate to different part of your or other sites.
+It allows your user to navigate to different parts of your or other sites.

 - The SharePoint App Launcher and Ribbon

-- SharePoint Wiki Pages
+- Wiki Pages and Web Part pages

-- How to work with Web Parts?
+- Working with Web Parts

 - Different types of Navigation

-probably the most popular functionality of SharePoint.
+Document Management is probably the most popular functionality of SharePoint.
 SharePoint Document Libraries allow you to easily manage versions, work together with your colleagues on the same document, assign metadata or work with different document templates.

-- Keep track of different versions
+- Keeping track of different versions

-- Configure check-out and Approval
+- Configuring check-out and approval